 In 2000, the state released a proposed plan to restore a portion of the Upper Truckee River that flows through the golf course.
 This portion of the river sends sediment and chemical runoff into Lake Tahoe.
 Also of concern is the golf course’s location on the banks of the river and in its floodplain.

 The state’s preferred alternative was to reroute the river and move half the golf course into Washoe Meadows State Park.
 To do so would require the state to downgrade protections afforded state parks.
-In 2011 the State Parks Commission voted to approve State Parks request to downgrade the status of Washoe Meadows State Park to a state recreation area.
+In 2011 the State Parks Commission voted to approve State Parks request to downgrade the status of Washoe Meadows State Park to a State Recreation Area.
 This reclassification is unprecedented in California.

-The Washoe Meadows Community, a nonprofit grassroots group, was founded in 2006 to protect the natural, cultural and recreational resources of Washoe Meadows State Park.
+Washoe Meadows Community, a nonprofit grassroots group, was founded in 2006 to protect the natural, cultural and recreational resources of Washoe Meadows State Park.
 The group is an alliance of other conservation groups and individuals who value open space and state parks.

 Washoe Meadows Community seeks a collaborative approach to resolving the project issues.
 However, we filed a lawsuit in 2011 over the State Parks Commissioners decision to declassify a significant portion of Washoe Meadows State Park, instead making it a State Recreation Area, which sets a dangerous precedent for California’s park system.
 When State Parks cancelled their project approval and resubmitted the same project for approval to the Commission in 2012, we filed a second lawsuit against the project.

-Independent scientific review has shown serious deficiencies in river restoration plan.
-A major concern is that massive amounts of earth movement are involved instead of a process-based river restoration which would have minimal risk to infrastructure and ecology.
+Independent scientific review has shown serious deficiencies in the river restoration plan.
+A major concern is that massive amounts of earth movement are involved instead of process-based river restoration which would have minimal risk to infrastructure and ecology.
 Massive logging and construction of a golf course in Washoe Meadows would further destroy the natural resources, with the potential to increase sediment flowing into Lake Tahoe.

 Massive excavation would require removing more than 1,600 trees, and allowing construction near the park’s fens and wetlands threatening the delicate hydrologic balance that allows the fens and wetlands to filter the water that flows to Lake Tahoe and provide an abundance of plants and wildlife.